pottlock1/Quiz-system/README.md

 # Quiz-system
-It's a simple quiz system code in which we can acces with both ends, frm instructor or from student end with publc and private attributes
+It's a simple quiz system code in which we can access with both ends, frm instructor or from student end with publc and private attributes